 - The Office of the Government.

-The Council for Research of the Minister of Culture is a body that works under the Ministry of Culture and is composed of representatives nominated by the Research and Development Council, the Czech Academy of Sciences, the Council for Higher Education Institutions, and the Czech Rectors’ Conference.
-Its purpose is to fulfil the Inter-Ministerial Concept of Applied Research and Development on National and Cultural Identity from 2016 to 2022 in line with Government Resolution No. 1268 from 2013.
+The Council for Research of the Minister of Culture is a body that works under the MC and is composed of representatives nominated by the Research and Development Council, the Czech Academy of Sciences, the Council for Higher Education Institutions, and the Czech Rectors Conference.
+Its purpose is to fulfil the Inter-Ministerial Concept of Applied Research and Development on National and Cultural Identity from 2016 to 2022 in conformity with Government Resolution No. 1268 from 2013.

-The MC closely collaborates also with the Ministry for Regional Development, the Ministry of the Interior, and the Ministry of Finance in the utilisation of finances from the Structural Funds and in planning for the next programme term.
+The MC closely collaborates also with the Ministry for Regional Development, the Ministry of the Interior, and the Ministry of Finance in the utilisation of finances from the Structural Funds, but also in other overlapping matters.

 The MC and the Ministry of Foreign Affairs collaborate in the conclusion of international treaties and the implementation of plans for cultural agreements and in the preparation of big cultural events and shows.
 MC candidates are represented in the advisory bodies of the Ministry of Foreign Affairs; for example, when preparing the EXPO exhibition.
 The UNESCO department at the MC participates in activities of the Czech Committee for UNESCO at the Ministry of Foreign Affairs.

 Important partners of the MC include some advisory and working bodies of the government of the CR; their activity is overseen by the Office of the Government.
-These bodies include the Government Council for National Minorities, the Government Council for Non-Governmental Non-Profit Organisations, the Government Council for Human Rights and the Government Board for People with Disabilities.
+These bodies include the Government Council for National Minorities, the Government Council for Non-Governmental Non-Profit Organisations, the Government Council for Human Rights, the Inter-ministerial Commission for Roma Community Affairs or/and the Government Board for Persons with Disabilities.
 The MC also collaborates with regional and local authorities through their structures, like the Association of Regions of the CR and the Union of Towns and Municipalities of the CR.
 Regional and local authorities are the appeal body for strategic documents of the MC and they are represented in some advisory bodies of the Minister of Culture.